 Drink plenty of fluids.
 Avoid hot liquids or foods.
 Soft foods and liquids should be eaten on the day of surgery.
 Keep all solid food away from the surgical site.

 You should begin taking pain medication prior to the local anesthetic wearing off.
 For moderate pain, ibuprofen (Advil® or Motrin®) or Aleve® is most beneficial.
 Ibuprofen bought over the counter comes in 200 mg tablets: 3–4 tablets may be taken every 4–6 hours as needed for pain (no more than 3200 mg in a 24-hour period).
-For severe pain, the prescribed narcotic combination medication should be taken as directed.
+For severe pain, the prescribed medication should be taken as directed.
 Do not take any of the above medication if you are allergic or have been instructed by your doctor not to take it.
 This may include patients with liver or kidney disease.

 Be sure to take the prescribed antibiotics as directed to help prevent infection — take the entire amount prescribed.